indieweb/wordpress-indieauth/readme.txt

 == Upgrade Notice ==

-= 3.5.0 =

-The option to use a remote endpoint has been restored

 = 3.4.0 =

 Due to the possibility of someone setting the url in their user profile to the same as another account, you will no longer be able to save the exact same url into two accounts.
 If you already set two accounts to the